hemeac/kiwiTechTree/README.md

 ## Kerbal Reusability Expansion 2.8.6
 Reshuffled Tech Nodes.
 Added B9 Upgrades to structures and SuperDraco engines.

+## Knes  1.8.2
+Reshuffled tech nodes.
+Cost rebalance, generally costs and entry costs of engines has been increased.
+In some cases, have also modified the efficiency and thrust as an attempt to differentiate the engines from Near Future and stock performance.
+Name changes for many solid rocket boosters and engines.
+If BetterSRBs is installed, it will also adapt the configs to Knes Boosters.
+Cargo pods have had strict ore/crystal requirements removed in favor of B9 Cargo switches if SSPX is installed to make them more versatile outside of Crystal production ISRU chain introduced in Knes.
+In addition to the standard structural and engine upgrades, three "system" upgrades are added included the ATV 2.5m, STEAM 1.25m and Lifting Bodies such as the Hermes.

 ## Kraken Science 1.0
 Reshuffled tech nodes of science tech and cost rebalancing.
 Placed Kraken Juice related parts in a far future tier and significantly increased costs.